0x00019913/0x00019913/_posts/2017-07-24-two-cents-on-dynamic-programming.markdown

 hidden: 0
 ---

+* TOC
+{:toc}

 Of the elementary topics in computer science, I've found dynamic programming to be the most weirdly difficult to intuit to my satisfaction.
 So here's a little compendium of standard-ish problems with brief explanations and explicit recursions.
 I'll use the symbol `M` to denote the optimal solution.

-I also won't go into code nor write out how the top-down approach turns into bottom-up; it tends to be a comparatively direct conversion.
+I won't go into code nor write out how the top-down approach turns into bottom-up; it tends to be a comparatively easy conversion.

 ## But First...

+tl;dr: DP is hard.

 The way to solve a dynamic programming problem seems to hinge, anticlimactically, on internalizing the thing everyone says to do: break the problem into smaller problems.
-I don't feel like this conclusion gives enough intuition to actually solve a problem, but it's presumably the core of the matter.

-Often the reasoning will be of the form "let's take an arbitrary subset of the problem and figure out the ways we could've arrived at that subset from some smaller subset" (e.g., the knapsack problem or the domino tiling problem).
+Often the reasoning will be of the form "let's take an arbitrary subproblem and figure out the ways we could've arrived at that problem from some smaller subproblem" (e.g., the knapsack problem or the domino tiling problem) or, equivalently, "take a subproblem and enumerate the ways it could be reduced to a smaller subproblem".
 The degrees of freedom in a problem are a determining factor: for instance, when finding the longest palindromic subsequence of a string, you have to match up pairs of characters and so end up closing in from both ends of the string; thus the optimum `M` is bivariate and the runtime ends up being $$O(n^2)$$.

 Additionally, a repeating pattern (or perhaps even a defining feature) seems to be the task of finding a path through the problem that extremizes a quantity; this quantity is `M`.
 The result of the calculation will tell you the extremum but not the path, but you can trace it back by looking at the intermediate values of `M`.

+In a sense, I won't provide a justification for *why* dynamic programming is the right approach to a problem; I'll just describe how you do it and leave it at that.
+It's entirely up to the solver to recognize a dynamic programming problem as such.

 ## 0/1 Knapsack